kballard237/AC209a-Final-Project/README.md

 **Insert average light**

 As you can see above, we can infer that sunrise occurs around 5 am and sunset occurs around 5pm.
 It is even more interesting to see that after sunset, we could potentially classify artificial versus natural light, because if light is less than 4095 after sunset, then it would have to be artificial light.
 This motivated us to adjust our research question to be based on predicting artificial or natural light.
-Thus, our newly revised project question is: **“Based on indoor environmental features, is the light that the sensor catches artificial or natural?”** In addition, we are interested in features are most indicative of the light is artificial or natural.
+Thus, our newly revised project question is: **"Based on indoor environmental features, is the light that the sensor catches artificial or natural?"** In addition, we are interested in features are most indicative of the light is artificial or natural.

 ### Decision Tree